jas-chen/thisless-react/README.md

 - **Pure View**: Completely decouple View from Model, code like `dispatch(action)` or `getState()` cannot be found in View.

 - **High Performance**: Introduce `StaticContainer` and `Data Binding` by default.
-React will no longer diff entire huge Virtual DOM. *See Vjeux's talk [Animated — React Performance Toolbox](https://speakerdeck.com/vjeux/react-rally-animated-react-performance-toolbox) on React Rally for more details*.
+React will no longer diff entire huge Virtual DOM. *See Vjeux's slide [Animated — React Performance Toolbox](https://speakerdeck.com/vjeux/react-rally-animated-react-performance-toolbox) for more details*.

 ## Feedbacks are welcome!
 Feel free to discuss via opening issues!